CLIP Brings Better Features to Visual Aesthetics Learners: Experiments

 \subsection{Implementation Details}

+{ \bf Datasets and Evaluation Protocol} Following previous work, three commonly used IAA datasets, namely AVA \cite{murray2012ava}, AADB \cite{kong2016photo} and PARA \cite{yang2022personalized}, are adopted.
+AVA, AADB, and PARA contain 242,538, 10,000, and 31,220 samples labeled with mean opinion scores, respectively.
+From these datasets, 237,623, 8,345, and 28,220 samples are randomly selected for training, respectively.

-All experiments are conducted with 4 NVIDIA Tesla V100 GPUs and PyTorch framework.
-Pre-processing starts with scaling the images to a size of $256\times256$.
-Subsequently, a random crop of size $224\times224$ is applied, and finally, a random horizontal flip is performed with a probability of 0.5.
-The initial learning rate for all backbones is fixed to $1\times 10^{-4}$, and will decay by a factor of 0.1 at epoch 5 for MV2 and ViT-Tiny, at epoch 2 for Swin-Base, 16 epochs in total.
-Adam is selected as the optimizer, and $\mu$ and $\beta$ in the SKD stage are both set to 15.
-Note that before CFA phase, backbones are initialized with ImageNet pre-trained weights (MV2 and ViT-Tiny) or ImageNet-21k (Swin-Base) from timm \cite{rw2019timm}.
-Finally, the default image encoder used of CLIP is ViT-L-14.
+{ \bf Architectures and Training Configurations} All experiments are conducted using 4 NVIDIA Tesla V100 GPUs and PyTorch framework.
+The pre-processing starts with scaling the images to a size of $256\times256$, followed by a random crop of size $224\times224$.
+Finally, a random horizontal flip is performed with a probability of 0.5.
+The default image encoder of CLIP used in the CFA phase is ViT-L-14.
+To conduct the SKD phase, the useful generalizable knowledge of CLIP is distilled to two IAA backbones: one is initialized with ImageNet-21k (Swin-Base) from timm \cite{rw2019timm} and serves as the teacher model in the SKD, and the other is initialized with ImageNet pre-trained weights (either MV2 \cite{sandler2018mobilenetv2} or ViT-Tiny \cite{touvron2021training}) and serves as the student model.
+The initial learning rate (lr) of Swin-Base, ViT-Tiny and MV2 is fixed to $1\times 10^{-4}$.
+The lr decays by a factor of 0.1 at epoch 5 for MV2 and ViT-Tiny, and at epoch 2 for Swin-Base, with a total of 16 epochs.
+We use Adam as the optimizer, and set both $\mu$ and $\beta$ in the SKD stage to 15.